Detrav/DetravRecipeCalculator/readme.md

 ## Future Development

-Unfortunately, I don't have time to do support, however, I made a telegram bot with notifications from github, and now I definitely won't miss an Issue, if you suddenly wrote, and I don't answer during the day, most likely I'm swamped at work and I don't have time to check the issue or telegram.
+Unfortunately, I don't have time to do support, but if I see a notification from github I will try to help, if you suddenly wrote, and I don't answer, most likely I am swamped with work and I don't have time to check the issue.

 ## How It Works